zanerock/cloudsite/README.md

 If you aren't in a hurry, you might want to set up SSO authentication to start with.
 Otherwise, you can [setup access key authentication](#authenticating-with-api-keys) to get started quickly and then set up [SSO authentication](#sso-authentication) later (and then delete + disable your access keys).

-Note the following instructions use the 'PowerUserAccess' permissions policy, which is overbroad for our needs.
-Refer to the [Known limitations](#known-limitations) section for additional info.

 ### Sign up for your AWS account

 If you don't already have one, the first step is to create your AWS root account.